clockworkgr/bitshares-witness-monitor/README.md

 - `/window Z` : Set the time until missed blocks counter is reset to Z seconds.
 - `/recap T` : Set the auto-notification interval of latest stats to every T minutes.
 Set to 0 to disable.
 - `/retries N` : Set the threshold for failed API node connection attempts to N times before notifying you in telegram.
+- `/feed_publication_threshold X`: Set the feed threshold to X minutes.
+- `/feed_checking_interval I`: Set the interval of publication feed check to I minutes.
+- `/feeds <symbol1> <symbol2> <symbol3> ...`: Set the feeds to check to the provided list.
 - `/reset` : Reset the missed blocks counter in the current time-window.
 - `/pause` : Pause monitoring.
 - `/resume`: Resume monitoring.

 Send this to @BotFather `/setcommands` to get completion on commands: